nautobot/nautobot-app-circuit-maintenance/docs/user/app_getting_started.md

 #### Run `nautobot-server post_upgrade` command

 The [`nautobot-server post_upgrade`](https://docs.nautobot.com/projects/core/en/stable/administration/nautobot-server/#post_upgrade) command wraps multiple Django built-in management commands.
-Any time you install or upgrade a plugin, it should be run; additionally, for this plugin to operate properly, whenever you change the notification source configuration in `nautobot_config.py` it should be run again.
+Any time you install or upgrade a app, it should be run; additionally, for this app to operate properly, whenever you change the notification source configuration in `nautobot_config.py` it should be run again.

 #### Add `Providers` to the Notification Sources

-In the Circuit Maintenance plugin UI section, there is a **Notification Sources** button (yellow) where you can configure the Notification Sources to track new circuit maintenance notifications from specific providers.
+In the Circuit Maintenance app UI section, there is a **Notification Sources** button (yellow) where you can configure the Notification Sources to track new circuit maintenance notifications from specific providers.

 Because the Notification Sources are defined by the configuration, you can only view and edit `providers`, but not `add` or `delete` new Notification Sources via UI or API.